 Financial & Legal Matters

 The impact of cancer extends beyond the physical, affecting many aspects of a person’s life.
-You’re not alone—we’re here to help through our Financial Counselling Program.
-This program may also provide access to financial assistance and pro bono services.
+You’re not alone—we’re here to help through our Financial Counselling Service.
+This service may also provide access to legal assistance with Wills and Power of Attorney.

 Services available Monday – Friday (excluding public holidays) 9am – 5pm.